top of page

-Puppy Care
+Puppy & Dog Care

-For your puppy’s first day at home, plan a calm day of just getting to know each other, and letting the puppy explore their new home.
 Make sure that the pup gets rest and quiet time in their crate.
 In all the excitement, it is easy to overtire and stress the new puppy out.

 The puppies are well established in crate training by the time they go home.
 They love their quiet time in their own little “den” with their snuggly toy.
-We STRONLY recommend you follow the crate training schedule provided.
-You will receive instructions in the weeks prior to go home on successful crate training tips.

-Take your puppy to his/her pre-arranged vet appointment.
+Within 72 hours of Go Home, take your puppy to his/her pre-arranged vet appointment.
 Discuss and book the vaccination (2nd and 3rd shots, rabies shot) and deworming schedule with your vet.
 Have the vet fill out a form documenting his/her concerns/evaluations of your puppy or have the vet write them in the puppy’s Health Records that you received from us.

 REMEMBER TO EMAIL a copy of the vet’s evaluation of your puppy’s health and your puppy’s first visit to us within 10 days of the visit so we can put it in your file.